Vaigai (film): Soundtrack

 The film score and the soundtrack were composed by Sabesh–Murali.
 The soundtrack features six tracks with lyrics written by Snehan, Na.
 Muthukumar, and L. R. Sundarapandi.
-The audio was released on 26 March 2009 in Chennai and the first copy of the album was received by actress Namitha.
-Rama Narayanan, Sivasakthi Pandian, M. K. Tamilarasu, and Mohan Raja attended the audio launch.

 Release

 The film was released on 10 July 2009 alongside four other films.

 Critical reception

 A reviewer wrote, "Bala makes a perfect debut and is so decent on his take.
 He never overreacts at any point and so does the female lead Visaka" and cited the film as "worth watching".
 Another critic said, "The story inspired by a real-life incident has nothing new to offer in terms of the storyline but the director's interesting narration of the subject has made the movie a watchable one".

-Box office

-The film took a below average opening at the Chennai box office, beginning in the fifth position the first week and finishing in the eighth position the second week.